-Under DNB's liquidity regulation (Regeling liquiditeit Wft which in May 2011 will be replaced by Regeling liquiditeit Wft 2011), banks are in principle required to report their liquidity position on a consolidated level to DNB on a monthly basis.
-The liquidity regulation seeks to ensure, inter alia, that banks are able to meet their payment requirements on an ongoing basis.
+Under DNB's liquidity regulation 2011 ('2011 Liquidity Regulation'), banks are in principle required to report their liquidity position on an individual and a consolidated level to DNB on a monthly basis.
+The liquidity regulation seeks to ensure, inter alia, that banks are able to meet their payment requirements on an ongoing basis, on the assumption that banks would remain solvent.
 The regulatory report also takes into consideration the liquidity effects of derivatives and the potential drawings under committed facilities.
-The liquidity regulation places emphasis on the short term by testing the liquidity position over a period of up to one month with a separate test of the liquidity position in the first week.
-For observational purposes, several additional maturity bands are included in the liquidity report (one to three months, three to six months, six months to one year and beyond one year).
+The liquidity regulation places emphasis on the short term by testing the liquidity position over a period of up to one month with a separate test of the liquidity supervision (e.g. one to three months, three to six months, six months to one year and beyond one year).
 Available liquidity must always exceed required liquidity.
-Available liquidity and required liquidity are calculated by applying weighting factors to the relevant on- and off-balance sheet items.
+Available liquidity and required liquidity are calculated by applying weighting factors to the relevant on- and off balance sheet items.
 The liquidity test includes all currencies.
+The new 2011 Liquidity Regulation allows DNB to impose additional liquidity requirements on a bank based on periodic reviews by DNB (known as the 'Supervisory Review and Evaluation Process' or 'SREP') of the strategies and procedures for risk management, which include the strategies and procedures of banks aimed at liquidity risk management (the so called 'Internal Liquidity Assessment Process' or 'ILAAP').